Grévy's zebra: Reproduction

 Grévy's zebras can mate and give birth year round, but most mating takes place in the early rainy seasons and births mostly take place in August or September after the long rains.
 An oestrous mare may visit as many as four territories a day and will mate with the stallions in them.
 Among territorial stallions, the most dominant ones control territories near water sources, which mostly attract mares with dependant foals, while more subordinate stallions control territories away from water with greater amounts of vegetation, which mostly attract mares without dependant foals.

 The resident stallions of territories will try to subdue the entering mares with dominance rituals and then continue with courtship and copulation.
 Grévy's zebra stallions have large testicles and can ejaculate a large amount of semen to replace the sperm of other males.
 This is a useful adaptation for a species whose mares mate polyandrously.
 Bachelors or outside territorial stallions sometimes "sneak" copulation of mares in another stallion's territory.
-While mare associations with individual stallions are brief and mating is promiscuous, mares who have just given birth will reside with one stallion for long periods and mate exclusively with that stallion.
+While mare associations with individual stallions are brief and mating is promiscuous, mares who have just given birth will reside within a territory protected by a territorial stallion.
+Lactating mares have higher water requirements than non-lactating mares, and stallions typically control areas near water.
 Lactating females are harassed by stallions more often than non-lactating ones and thus associating with one male and his territory provides an advantage as he will guard against other males.

-Gestation of the Grévy's zebra normally lasts 390 days, with a single foal being born.
-A new-born zebra will follow anything that moves, so new mothers prevent other mares from approaching their foals while imprinting their own striping pattern, scent and vocalisation on them.
+Gestation of the Grévy's zebra normally lasts 390 days (13 months), with a single foal being born.
+A newborn zebra will follow anything that moves, so new mothers prevent other mares from approaching their foals while imprinting their own striping pattern, scent and vocalisation on them.
 Mares with young foals may gather into small groups.
-Mares may leave their foals in "kindergartens" while searching for water.
+Mares may leave their foals in "kindergartens" in a stallion's territory while searching for water when grazing conditions are poor.
 The foals will not hide, so they can be vulnerable to predators.
-However, kindergartens tend to be protected by an adult, usually a territorial stallion.
-A mare with a foal stays with one dominant territorial stallion who has exclusive mating rights to her.
-While the foal may not be his, the stallion will look after it to ensure that the mare stays in his territory.
+While the foal may not be his, the stallion will tolerate it to ensure that the mare stays in his territory.
 To adapt to a semi-arid environment, Grévy's zebra foals have longer nursing intervals and wait until they are three months old before they start drinking water.
 Although offspring become less dependent on their mothers after half a year, associations with them continue for up to three years.